23rd Avenue Corridor Improvements Project

 Construction contact information

-Construction can be difficult.
-If you experience any issues or have questions during construction, please contact the community liaison via phone or email anytime, day or night:
+If you have questions during construction, please contact us via phone or email:

 The 23rd Avenue Corridor Improvement project includes three phases: